WASdev/sample.consulservicediscovery/README.md

 If you’re running in an environment like Bluemix, configuring services via environment variables is preferable to setting them up in the server.xml.
 If the CONSUL_SERVER environment variable is set, it will be preferred instead of the configured server.
 CONSUL_SERVER should be set to a host name or IP address.

+### Example usage

+The [catastrophe microservices sample](https://github.com/holly-cummins/catastrophe-microservices) shows how to configure a server to automatically register REST endpoints, and also how to do service lookups.
+For example, see one of the [server.xml](https://github.com/holly-cummins/catastrophe-scoring/blob/master/usr/servers/catastrophe-scoring/server.xml)s for the servers, for server configuration, and also the [ServiceFinder](https://github.com/holly-cummins/catastrophe-web/blob/master/src/main/java/catastrophe/discovery/ServiceFinder.java) class for lookup.

 ### Known limitations

 #### Build